KDE/plasma-keyboard/README.md

 ## Troubleshooting

-If the Virtual Keyboard does not show up add KWIN_IM_SHOW_ALWAYS=1 to your environment variable.
+If the Virtual Keyboard does not show up add `KWIN_IM_SHOW_ALWAYS=1` to kwin's environment variables.